-The Captain-General’s Sword for Captain of the year
+The Captain-General’s Sword for Outstanding Leadership in the Rank of Captain

 Funds are allocated annually towards an award to one Regular Force and one Reserve Force Captain, each of whom demonstrates outstanding leadership that has a positive effect on The Royal Regiment of Canadian Artillery.
 The trophy is an RCA Pattern Sword gifted by her Majesty Queen Elizabeth II in 2021 as part of the sesquicentennial of the founding of A and B Batteries.
 The names of the recipients are inscribed on plaques as part of the sword display case and each is given a certificate signed by Colonel Commandant, Regt Col and RSM RCA in recognition of their leadership abilities along with a mini sword that they can keep.